Written by the Outwitly Team

 Visit her Website

 April Dunford is a globally recognized leader in positioning (think: launching new products in new and established markets and absolutely crushing it!).
-As a consultant, speaker and author, April helps B2B tech companies tighten and fine-tune their positioning to improve their marketing and sales performance.
+As a consultant, speaker and author, April helps B2B (business-to-business) tech companies tighten and finetune their positioning to improve their marketing and sales performance.

 Her book, Obviously Awesome: How to Nail Product Positioning so Customers Get it, Buy it, Love it, captures her ideas about positioning in an easy-to-follow guide.
 In it, she introduces a structured positioning methodology she developed during her 25-year career as a marketing executive at a series of successful startups.
 Her book has become a best-seller among product and marketing folk and entrepreneurs alike.
 Trust us, you’ll want to get your hands on a copy!

-You might recognize April as a Board Member of MESH/diversity or a keynote speaker on Innovation and Positioning for Innovation, New Product Introduction, Selling New Offerings or Marketing Leadership.
+You might recognize April as a Board Member of MESH/diversity or as a keynote speaker covering topics such as: innovation and positioning for innovation, new product introduction, selling new offerings, and marketing leadership

 We especially love her down-to-earth approach, relatable anecdotes and deep understanding of the wild world of startup culture.